1.1 Conduct of Courses

 It is especially important for students to attend classes in a regular manner for the first two weeks of each course; during this period instructors must develop accurate class rosters in order to allow additional interested students into their courses.
 Students who do not attend classes during the first two weeks may be expelled by the instructor (see Expulsion).
 Instructors will define "regular attendance" to suit their individual circumstances, and students must know that many faculty members will remove those who do not attend from the very first class meeting.
 Students who have been so removed from a course roster will still need to drop the course from their schedule as they add another in its place at the registrar's office.

-The Office of the Dean of Students issues a weekly report to the faculty listing all students who have been officially excused from scheduled College classes.
+The dean of student development issues a weekly report to the faculty listing all students who have been officially excused from scheduled College classes.
 Although students may not be penalized for being absent from a class that has been excused, they are held responsible for all course assignments.
 The rescheduling of examinations or assigned work must be initiated by the student and arranged by the instructor.

 Instructors may grant other excuses for absence according to their own judgment.
 Ordinary ambulatory illnesses such as colds are subject to the mutual understanding of individual students and instructors.